 If you wish to learn more, please provide your information below or email firstname.lastname@example.org.
 We look forward to connecting with you.

 Baycrest@Home offers virtual services including support groups, individual counselling, social programming for persons with dementia and other services focused on keeping people living at home happily, safely and longer.

 Enter your email above to connect with our social workers and receive electronic messages from Baycrest, including invitations to programs and events, newsletters, updates and other communications.

 You can unsubscribe at any time.

-The Online Caregiver Support Group is generously supported by the Robin and Barry Picov Family Foundation.
+The Online Caregiver Support Group is supported by Baycrest@Home.

 Another helpful resource for caregivers is Dementia: A Caregiver’s Guide.
 The guide, written by Baycrest experts, provides caregivers with practical tips and coping strategies in such areas as: activities of daily living, communication, sex and intimacy, managing challenging behaviours, driving, falls prevention and home safety.
 Click here for more information or to purchase the guide.